ktpuga/Example-CICD-Workflow/README.md

 # Example-CICD-Workflow

-Discover power and flexibility of GitHub's Workflow tools, specifically GitHub Actions.
-It includes multiple examples and workflows that help users understand and implement CI/CD pipelines effectively in various scenarios.
+Showcase Workflow Tools via GH Actions

 ## What's Included

 - **Automated Testing**: Examples of automated testing workflows using Jest and other testing frameworks.
 - **Build and Deployment**: Workflows that automate the build and deployment process to GitHub Pages or other hosting services.
-- **Dynamic Markdown Summaries**: Integration with Markdown Builder to generate dynamic markdown summaries for workflow results and test reports.
 - **Responsive React Application**: A simple React calculator application that demonstrates responsive design and CI/CD best practices.
-- **Markdown Slide Deck**: A comprehensive Markdown slide deck for presenters to understand and showcase the workflows and tools used in this repository.
+- **Slide Deck**: A comprehensive slide deck for presenters to understand and showcase the workflows and tools used in this repository.

 ## Setup and Usage